Get

 How to Flush Toxins Out of a Cat

 If you’ve decided that a detox is just what your cat needs, don’t do it alone.
-You’ll want to consult with your veterinarian first to make sure that it’s the right path for your cat and that you’re doing the best course of treatment.
+You’ll want to consult with a veterinarian first to make sure that it’s the right path for your cat and that you’re doing the best course of treatment.
 Don’t give any over-the-counter detox cocktails to your cat without first making sure the ingredients and procedure are safe for felines.

-The best option for detoxing your cat will be through your veterinarian.
+The best option for detoxing your cat will be through a veterinarian.
 They will be able to give the fluids and initial treatment in the clinic, along with proper monitoring to make sure everything goes as planned.
 Certain treatment protocols may also entail giving supplements to your cat at home.

 You should only detox your pet with the guidance of a vet.
 There are many factors to consider when choosing a detox product for a cat, and you don’t want to inadvertently give your feline friend something potentially dangerous.
-If your veterinarian isn’t comfortable with the detox process, look for a holistic vet who has been trained in this area.
+If a veterinarian isn’t comfortable with the detox process, look for a holistic vet who has been trained in this area.

 Cat hooked on some dripping device